ArekStasko/Helpify/README.md

-# Hello in my - Helpify - project !
+# Hello in my - yourPlace - project !

-## What this project will be ?
+## What is this project ?

-I want to make a application that will allow people to help others,
+I made a application that allow you to locate yourself on the map and find places,

-## Features that i want to use in my app
+## Features that i using in my app
-- map where users will be able to add points
-- stats for users like 'help counter'
+- map by mapbox
+- posibility to locate yourself
+- posibility to find some place and route to it
+- live track your location

-## Tools that i will using
+## Tools / Tech that i am using
-- webpack with babel
+- webpack
 - scss
+- js
-- axios
+- mapbox

+## What i think about this app ?

+I think that this app have huge potential that i can provide in the future, i would like to add posibility to create the account and store data like places, routes, user statistics and much more in the user account, i would like to develop this app in vanilla js, but i think i also will make a better version of this map with react or angular.